garrett361/transformers_notes/main.typ

 - $q_(s e a) \, k_(s e a) \, v_(s e a)$ are the query, keys and values
   derived from the inputs

-- $(rm
-  MHA )$ is the multi-head attention function, whose outputs are the same shape as its value inputs
+- $MHA$ is the multi-head attention function, whose outputs are the same shape as its value inputs

 - The dual sum over head-dimension index ($e$) and attention-head-index